December 15, 2019 – Montebello, NY

-A good mix of woods roads and rugged terrain.
+A good mix of woods roads and rugged trails over rocky terrain.
 The views from the Mountain Trail are worth the steep climb.
 The trails are well blazed except for some sections in the area of the power lines, where there are no trees.
 There, the blazes are painted on the occasional boulder or on the ground.
 These may be difficult to see when there is snow.
 The Kakiat Trail was wet in some sections, but that could be a seasonal issue.
 The Blauvelt Mill Ruins are quite interesting and should not be missed.
 Only saw one hiker at the first viewpoint and none after that, until the end of the hike, near the Mahwah River.

 Historical features, Blauvelt Mill Ruins, 1922 cabin, scenic views, well blazed trails, lesser traveled area, rugged landscape.

 Area near the Mahwah River attracts crowds.